sergioisidoro/risco.cc/contact.md

 ---
 layout: default
 title: How can we help?
-subTitle: We'll do our best
+subTitle: Please reach us on the following contacts
 headerImage: '/img/fire-risk.jpg'
 ---